Conservation Canines staff

 Heath received his B.Sc. from the University of Tennessee in 1996.
 He began working as a dog handler and orienteer with the Center for Conservation Biology in 2001.
 Heath now serves as the Program Coordinator for the Center’s Conservation Canine program.
-Heath is the primary dog trainer and handler for the Center, where he works alongside his best bud, Gator.
+Heath is the primary dog trainer and handler for the Center, where he works alongside a number of our Conservation Canines including Alli, Pips, Jack and Captain.

 Elizabeth Seely received her B.Sc from the University of Washington in 2007 with a major in Physiology and a minor in Aquatic Sciences and Law, Society and Justice.
 She began with Conservation Canines in 2008 as an orienteer for the oil sands study in Alberta, Canada.
 She currently is a CK9 handler for the CCB and works along side many of the CK9s on a variety of studies from northern spotted owls to southern resident killer whales with Tucker.